 FASPE will expand its programing on contemporary ethical issues by creating new fellowships in additional professions and by increasing our offerings for mid-career professionals.
 FASPE will also broaden its involvement in the public discourse on current ethical issues in the professions.

-FASPE’s greatest resource for the future lies with our fellows.
-There are now nearly 450 FASPE fellows.
-As our fellows progress in their careers they bring with them a heightened sensitivity to the ethical issues in their fields and a deep commitment to addressing them.
-FASPE engages with its fellows by providing them with the forums for sharing, collaborating and advising on matters that affect them and their professions.
-Over time, fellows will increase their contributions to and impact on their professional and civic communities.
+FASPE’s greatest resource for the future lies with our Fellows.
+There are over 800 FASPE alumni Fellows.
+As our Fellows progress in their careers they bring with them a heightened sensitivity to the ethical issues in their fields and a deep commitment to addressing them.
+FASPE engages with its Fellows by providing them with the forums for sharing, collaborating and advising on matters that affect them and their professions.
+Over time, Fellows will increase their contributions to and impact on their professional and civic communities.